 The type of the right-hand expression must match or be implicitly convertible to the type of the left-hand side.
 The left-hand expression must produce an l-value.
 Assignment replaces the value of the object produced by the left-hand operand with the value produced by the right-hand.
-The assignment operation as a whole has the same type as the left-hand operand, and it produces the same l-value as the left-hand operand.
-The assignment occurs before the resulting l-value is produced, so that it contains the new value.
+The assignment operation as a whole has the same type as the left-hand operand, and it produces the new value of the left-hand operand.